csc-coursework/csc421-241-sketches/threads/README.md

 by passing it into the second channel, were it is redeemed by a lock meister.
 There are parallels with the lock meister routine in Go being the lock object in Java.

+The idea of CSP is that locks and problems with locking occur because of shared memory, and the communication model would pass the data on, rather than share a data location.
+This more native version of accumulate is given in the other Go program.

 ##### Concurrency in C